You Don’t Have to Go it Alone. These 4 Sources Help Pay for Child Care

 “I always recommend that families talk to their employer and understand options around flexible spending accounts and if there are any benefits or discounts that the employer offers on child care assistance,” McCready said.
 “Sometimes it’s overlooked by parents.
 They don’t know that their company has policies that are supportive.”

 If your employer offers dependent care flexible spending accounts, you can put up to $5,000 a year of pre-tax income in an account to use for qualifying expenses, like day care, preschool, summer camp or a licensed child care provider.
 One caveat is that you must use all the money within a given year because it won’t roll over into the next year.
-That’s where good budgeting comes in handy.
+That’s where knowing how to budget comes in handy.

 You should also check if your company offers other child care benefits, like on-site day care, subsidized backup child care or tuition discounts at nearby child care centers.